Fraternity & Sorority Life

 Panhellenic Council (PHC)

-Our Panhellenic Council consist of our 8 National Women’s Fraternities and Sororities.
-Panhellenic Recruitment takes place during the Fall Quarter and begins on Saturday, July 20, 2013 with the Panhellenic Sorority Fair in 120AB at 5:30pm.
-Go to depaul.mycampusdirector.com to register for Sorority Recruitment and follow PHC on twitter: @DePaulPanhel.
+Our PHC consists of our 8 National Women’s Fraternities and Sororities.
+Panhellenic Recruitment takes place during the Fall Quarter and begins on Thursday, September 18, 2014 with the Panhellenic Sorority Fair in 120AB from 6pm-9pm.
+Go to depaul.mycampusdirector.com to register for Sorority Recruitment by September 21, 2014 and follow PHC on twitter: @DePaulPanhel.

 National Panhellenic Conference: www.npcwomen.org